 In some cases, XDR can provide a cost-effective, agile alternative to SIEM, especially those that are built on cloud-native modern data lakes.
 In these cases, an XDR can provide a cost-effective, always-hot data storage that is coupled with advanced analytics - serving as a complete SIEM replacement option.
 You can learn about how Hunters can be used to replace SIEM solutions when combined with a cloud-based data lake like Snowflake in our recent blog and webinar.

 #4 - XDR ≠ SOAR

 SOAR tools were developed to accelerate and automate common response activities.
 However, due to SOAR tools being disconnected from the detection activities, their ability to efficiently launch automated response activities is limited.

-XDR can solve this problem: they consolidate multiple security products into a cohesive security incident detection and response platform - providing context and visibility to each incident.
+XDR can solve this problem as it consolidates multiple security products into a cohesive security incident detection and response platform - providing context and visibility to each incident.
 It addresses the missing link between detection and response - incident investigation - providing context and understanding to detected incidents.
 This enables an effective approach to automated response through SOAR and remediation playbooks.
 Some XDR tools offer direct integration with SOAR, increasing the effectiveness of these tools, and some are developing built-in response capabilities.

 #5 - Not all XDRs were created equally